droglenc/NCMTH107/resources/Syllabus-Current.md

 ----

 ## Grading
 An overall score will be computed from the items and associated weights listed in the table below.
 To compute your current grade, enter your percentage scores in the boxes for completed assessments.
+Enter your highest quiz score as the first quiz and your lowest quiz score as the last quiz.
 To project your future grade, also include percentages for future assessments. [*It is your responsibility to track your scores on the individual assessments.*]

 <!-- if the assessment weights change then you must change the values in get_wghts() in the grader.js file -->